KODA: Code Generator

 ByteBrew.StartPushNotifications();

-2: Create Push Notification App on the Dashboard
+Create Push Notification App on the ByteBrew Dashboard

-Push Notification Xcode Export Additions (iOS Only) tag
+Push Notification Xcode Export Additions (Required iOS Only)

 Add UserNotifications.framework to the frameworks and libraries in Xcode.

-3: Add "Background Modes" and check "Remote Notifications"
+Add "Background Modes" and under that section, checkmark "Remote Notifications

 ByteBrew.TrackInAppPurchaseEvent("Apple App Store", "USD", 5.99f, "currencyPack01", "Currencies");

-To validate and track the in-app purchase utilize the specific platform method.
-This will create a purchase callback that will return a payload with purchase details and verification status.
+To track validated in-app purchases utilize the platform specific method.
+Using this method will create a purchase callback that will return a payload with the purchases details and verification status.
+See below for the Return Results and message definitions:

 //JSON Format ex. string json = "{\"firstname\":\"john\", \"lastname\":\"doe\",\"age\":30}";